baxterlabZbrowse/-Brachypodium_distachyon_v2.1/README.md

 ### Using the Data

-Oryza Sativa will now be added to your instance of ZBrowse.
+Brachypodium distachyon will now be added to your instance of ZBrowse.
 Most notably, it will appear in the dropdown menu of available organisms.
 All that is left to do is [upload] (http://media.wix.com/ugd/52737a_2a65d0deb3bd4da2b5c0190c0de343ca.pdf) your GWAS data and begin the analysis.